akweiss/RNA-seq-intro/R.md

 > boxplot(fpkm, col = as.numeric(pheno_data$sex), las = 2, ylab = 'log2(FPKM + 1)')
 ```

-From this, we get the following visualization with males being represented by blue and females represented by pink:
+From this, we get the following visualization of our twelve samples with males being represented by blue and females represented by pink:

 <p align="center">
   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FPKM-samples-dist.png">